 Optimising content for retrieval

 This section covers the on-page factors that influence retrievability: technical infrastructure, document structure, content formatting, and information quality.
-Not everything applies to every page—prioritise based on which content types matter most for your goals.
+Not everything applies to every page, so prioritise based on which content types matter most for your goals.

 Technical foundations